The SONNET project

 People around the world are trying out new social practices – or reviving practices from the past – in the hope that those meet our needs better than existing solutions do.
 Those new (or revived) practices are social innovations.
 In the energy sector this can look like: energy cooperatives; new funding schemes for energy retrofits; crowdfunding for energy saving projects; etc.

-For examples of social innovations in the energy transition, check out what our City Labs are working on here.
+For examples of social innovations in the energy transition, check out what our City Labs worked on here.